drmaize/compvision/README-make.md

 $ make
 ```

-will kick-off the build of the **Segmentation** product first, followed by the three Matlab programs.
+will kick-off the build of the **Segmentation** product first, followed by the three Matlab programs and finishing with the **ThresholdAndSkeletonize** product.

 #### python-virtualenv